FREE SHIPPING on orders over $65 International: over $250

 Chen Pi Tea

-The first records of chen pi tea are unknown, however, experts believe that stuffing tea into citrus peek for aging has been done in China for thousands of years, even before the first written accounts.
+The first records of chen pi tea are unknown, however, experts believe that stuffing tea into citrus peek for aging has been done in China for hundreds of years, even before the first written accounts.

 aged chen pi pu erh